mudkipme/mudkipme.github.io/source/_posts/Sonos-One-First-Impressions.md

 * Sound quality is amazing.
 It's tremendously better than all Bluetooth speakers I have owned.
 * Alexa is great.
 But slower than Siri.
 (Possibly due to my Internet connection)
 * [Pikachu Talk](https://www.pokemon.com/us/app/pikachu-talk/) is a killing feature.
 It's fantastic.
-* Plex integration works fine but Plex + Alexa is unsupported.
-Navigating Plex library is slower than iOS apps.
+* Plex integration works fine but Plex + Alexa is unsupported. <del>Navigating Plex library is slower than iOS apps.</del> *Update: Plex for Sonos had a [recent update](http://forums.plex.tv/discussion/311856/plex-for-sonos), making everything faster.*
 * Pocket Casts is supported but no smart speed.
 * Importing music library from SMB is great, and navigating is blazing fast.
 * No local music services when using Alexa.
 (Because of region settings)